-The mechanics lien must be filed within 90 days after the last for furnishing labor or materials to the project.
+The mechanics lien must be filed within 90 days after the last day of furnishing labor or materials to the project.
 The best practice is to not wait until the last day to file the mechanics lien.
-Missing this 90-day deadline is detrimental to the validity of your claim and to the chances of your getting paid.
+Missing this 90-day deadline is detrimental to the validity of your claim and to your chance of getting paid.

 Where should I file a mechanics lien in Florida?

-The mechanics lien should be recorded in the county clerk’s office where the project is located.
-If the project is located in multiple locations, you must file the mechanics lien in each of the counties that cover the project locations.
+A mechanics lien should be recorded in the clerk’s office of the county where the project is located.
+If the project is located in multiple locations, you must file a mechanics lien in each of the counties that cover the project locations.

-Step 4.
-Serve a copy of the mechanics lien to the owner
+Step 3.
+Serve a copy of the mechanics lien on the owner

-How should I serve the mechanics lien to the property owner in Florida?
+How should I serve the mechanics lien on the property owner in Florida?

-- By registered or certified mail of by Global Express Guaranteed.
+- By registered or certified mail or by Global Express Guaranteed

-- Posting the copy of the mechanics lien on a conspicuous location on the job site is also a valid way of serving it to the property owners.
+Posting the copy of the mechanics lien in a conspicuous location on the job site is also a valid way of serving it on the property owners.

-After filing the mechanics lien in Florida, two things could happen: either you get paid or you don’t.
+After filing the mechanics lien in Florida, two things could happen: either you get paid within the allowed time or you don’t.

 If you get paid, then you will have to release the lien.
 Releasing the mechanics lien in Florida is required, and it generally follows the same process as filing the mechanics lien.
 Your document must contain the same information but must also include details regarding its filing (e.g. date of filing, location of county clerk’s office, recordation book number).

-Note that the lien release must be filed in the same county clerk office in which the mechanics lien was filed, and that the copy of the lien release documents must be served to the property owner and the general contractor.
+Note that the lien release must be filed in the same county clerk office where the mechanics lien was filed, and that the copy of the lien release documents must be served on the property owner and the general contractor.